jdippel/graph/README.md

 If a piece can move into different directions there is a bundle of lines to move along.

-graph is a layer of chess383 to provide the bundle of lines to move along.

-# graph is a library for a generalized chess board. #
+graph is a layer of chess383 to provide the bundle of lines to move along. graph is a library for a generalized chess board.

+With version 7.0.0 a parent pom is introduced that is part of chessparent repository.
+The parent pom.xml is placed relatively one directory above the repository pom.xml.